 As the line snakes around the corner at Dottie’s True Blue Cafe in SOMA (South of Market), the lucky diners already seated inside enjoy strong coffee, huge muffins and eggs done every which way.
-With small and shared tables, this is the spot to start the day.
+This is a great spot to start the day.

-On to Chinatown, where the Great Eastern Restaurant serves dim sum that’s well worth the wait.
+On to Chinatown, where the Great Eastern Restaurant serves dim sum that’s also well worth the wait.